Mimosa-le-filou/electroSim/README.md

 # electroSim
-A quick C 3D electrostatic simulation using raylib
+A quick 3D electrostatic simulation using C and raylib